Jvviragine/data_analysis_um_course/data_clinics/clinic3/discussion.md

 1. Collecting more data, especially for the minority class
 2. Exploring more sophisticated ensemble methods
 3. Applying more advanced resampling techniques
+4. Use different class weights within the model, so as to try to compensate for the imbalance in the dataset.
+5. Understand better how to impute a value that makes sense for the missing values in Income.
+Perhaps, something more aligned with domain experts or try to predict the missing values with a model that can handle better non-linear relationships between the features.
+6. Understand better what is the relative cost of misclassify a sample from the minority class.
+With this, we could apply weights to the sample in a more realistic sense, so as to make the model learn better from the minority class.